coderamen666/srd-v3.5-md/epic/epic-spells.md

 -   **Spell Resistance:** Yes
 -   **To Develop:** 387,000 gp; 8 days; 15,480 XP.
 Seed: *destroy* (DC
     29).
 Factors: quickened (+28 DC), no verbal or somatic components (+4 DC).
-Mitigating factors: limited circumstance (ad hoc --8 DC), 10d6 backlash (--10 DC).
+Mitigating factors: limited circumstance (ad hoc –8 DC), 10d6 backlash (–10 DC).

 The character deals 20d6 points of damage to any creature grappling him or her.
-The damage dealt is of no particular type or energy---it is a purely destructive impulse.
+The damage dealt is of no particular type or energy—it is a purely destructive impulse.
 If grappled by a magical force the force is automatically destroyed.